alx-sch/42_born2beroot/README.md

 ## Saving the Virtual Machine State
 - Taking a snapshot in VirtualBox allows you to capture the current state of your virtual machine, making it easy to revert back to that state later.
 This can be especially useful before making significant changes, ensuring a stable point to return to.
 Reverting back to a snapshot after an evaluation ensures that the hash value of your virtual machine still aligns with the one you uploaded.
 Follow these steps to take a snapshot:
     - Make sure that your virtual machine is powered off before taking a snapshot.
     - Open the VirtualBox Manager and select your virtual machine.
-Navigate to the 'Snapshots' tab by clicking the 'list symbol' next to the virtual machine.
+Navigate to the 'Snapshots' tab by clicking the 'list icon' (symbolized as a stack of lines) next to the virtual machine.
     - Click on the 'Take' button to create a snapshot.
 You'll notice the 'Current State' is 'changed' once the virtual machine starts.
     - To revert to the snapshot state, select the desired snapshot and choose 'Restore.'
      ![Screenshot from 2024-01-16 13-23-44](https://github.com/alx-sch/42_born2beroot/assets/134595144/b13203d4-846b-4aa9-8b4c-fc94f0919f5e)

 ## Acknowledgements
 - I would like to thank the authors mentioned in [Guides Used](#guides-used) for their valuable documentation.
 - The project badge used is retrieved from [this repo](https://github.com/ayogun/42-project-badges) by Ali Ogun.
+- A big thank you to the Debian and VirtualBox communities for their outstanding contributions and dedication to open-source ethos.